 Avoiding these three common wealth-accumulation mistakes is key to a successful start.
 To effectively progress toward wealth accumulation, you’ll need the right strategy—and a strategy you can start using right now.

 There are five key components to successful wealth accumulation.
 And the order of these five components are also critically important.
 A big problem for many people is they don’t know what these steps are, or what order to put them in…

-For example, if you invest your savings or retirement plan in the market and the market crashes, you could easily lose 50% or more of your account value.
-This could ruin the retirement and wealth accumulation plan you were counting on.
-What happens if you lose this money?
-How do you make up for lost time?
-What if the market crashes again?
-There is little to no protection for your wealth or retirement savings in the market.
-Financial protection is key to wealth accumulation.
+For instance, imagine investing your savings or retirement funds in the stock market, only to see the market crash and lose over half of your account’s value.
+Such a loss could derail your retirement and wealth-building plans.
+What would you do if you lost that money?
+How would you recover the lost time?
+And what if the market crashes again?
+The market offers little to no protection for your wealth and retirement savings.
+Financial protection is fundamental to accumulating wealth.

 This brings up another question, “How much should I be saving (or keeping)?”
 To make good progress with your wealth accumulation plan you should be keeping 10-30% of your income.
 Following the 10-20-70 Rule, you can quickly calculate how much you should be keeping based on your income.